 American Airlines Awards Are Bookable through Iberia Again

-But there are some great sweet spots that are worth considering.
+There are some great sweet spots that are worth considering.
 And it’s all because of how – even when you use them to fly on American

 Iberia uses a distance-based award chart, which means the savings are typically best with shorter flights.
 Flights under 600 miles round-trip price at just 11,000 Avios, while journeys between 601 and 1,000 miles come in at just 12,000 Iberia Avios.
 Flights up to 2,000 miles cost just 17,000 Iberia Avios, which still gives you some solid savings.